StratusGrid/terraform-aws-multiaccount-pipeline/README.md

   cb_tf_version                      = var.terraform_version
   cb_env_name                        = var.env_name

-  # This is part of an or statement of code star or s3, this section is meant for if your artifacts are local and not in GIT.
-Use whitespace to emulate nulls, they must still be defined.
+  # These inputs should be defined if your source artifacts are in an S3 bucket.
+Use an empty string to emulate any null values; they must still be defined.
   cp_resource_bucket_arn             = "arn:aws:s3:::bucket_name"
   cp_resource_bucket_name            = "bucket_name"
   cp_resource_bucket_key_name        = "codedump.zip" #See here for more data/examples https://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html#action-requirements
   cp_source_poll_for_changes         = true

   # This is part of an or statement of code star or s3, this section is meant for if your artifacts are in GIT and not local.
 Use whitespace to emulate nulls, they must still be defined.
-  cp_source_owner                    = "myorg" # (GitHub/BitBucket Org) - (Organization Name/Project Name)
+  cp_source_owner                    = "" # (GitHub/BitBucket Org) - (Organization Name/Project Name)
-  cp_source_repo                     = "myrepo" # Repository Name
+  cp_source_repo                     = "" # Repository Name
-  cp_source_branch                   = "main" #Branch
+  cp_source_branch                   = "" #Branch
-  cb_env_image_pull_credentials_type = "CODEBUILD"
+  cb_env_image_pull_credentials_type = ""
   cp_source_codestar_connection_arn  = ""
-  source_control                     = "GitHub" #GitHub or BitBucket
+  source_control                     = "" #GitHub or BitBucket

   # This is used to enable slack notifications for codebuild statuses as well as codepipeline manual approval via AWS chatbot service
   slack_notification_for_approval    = true
   slack_workspace_id                 = ""
   slack_channel_id                   = ""

-  # Each environment but be in the order, we prefix this list since the map will sort alphabetically and we can not change that.
+  # List each environment here.
+Order must be specified because Terraform will automatically sort the map alphabetically.
-  # We make an assumption that the environment name matches the environment name in the TF init and apply directories.
+  # Environment names used in this map must match the filename (without extension) of the relevant .tfvars file in tf-init and tf-apply subdirectories.
   cb_accounts_map = {
     "dev" = {
       account_id = "0012345678901"